Endless077/LapMiner/README.md

   python3 ../path/main/report.py
 ```

-the first starts the scav toot.
+the first one starts the scav tool.

-the second starts the report toot.
+the second one starts the report tool.

 ## Documentation

-No documentation allowed, contact me for any issue.
+No documentation allowed, contact me for any issue (just read comments).
-(just read comments)

 ## Authors